wpaccessibility/accessibility-team-handbook/index.md

 # WordPress Accessibility Team Handbook

 Welcome to the Accessibility Team Handbook.
-Here you find information about the team, the work we do and [how to get involved](https://make.wordpress.org/accessibility/handbook/get-involved/).
+Here you can find information about the team, the work we do and [how to get involved](https://make.wordpress.org/accessibility/handbook/get-involved/).
 Learn about the [accessibility testing we do](https://make.wordpress.org/accessibility/handbook/get-involved/audits-and-testing/) to improve WordPress core, themes and plugins.

 ## Our Mission